pombase/website/src/docs/submit-data/gene-naming-guidelines.md

     asterisk, e.g. "cdc\*".
 Also check the usage of the 3-letter code in *S. cerevisiae* at [SGD](http://www.yeastgenome.org/).
 4. For non-coding RNA genes, follow [these rules](https://academic.oup.com/genetics/advance-article/doi/10.1093/genetics/iyad143/7283026#419163545) from [Lera-Ramirez et al. 2023](https://doi.org/10.1093/genetics/iyad143).
-5. Please include your gene name(s) in the abstracts of any relevant papers.
-This simplifies the task of identifying yeast gene names that are already in use.
+5. Please include your gene name(s) in the abstracts and/or of any relevant papers.
+This simplifies the task of identifying yeast gene names that are already in use, and we will be able to use this data to preload the curation tool.
 6. At the time of registration, the *${species_abbrev}* curator will check PubMed, GenBank/EMBL/DDBJ and the Gene Name Registry to ensure the gene name is unique.
 If your chosen gene name is not unique, you